ezrvr/FiveM-Aircraft-Taxi-Speed-Limit/README.md

-# FiveM-Aircraft-Taxi-Speed-Limit
-A simple LUA script for FiveM which limits speed to 15 mph for realistic taxi speeds.

-Displays text in bottom left when activated.

-Disables when in air

-Free to use with credits to me (EZRVR), very effective but simple script for flight servers.

-How to install

-Add propellerTaxi into resources <br>
-Add ensure propellerTaxi in server.cfg
-Restart server
-Press shift to toggle Taxi Limits

 > # FiveM-Aircraft Taxi Speed Limit #
 > A simple LUA script for FiveM which limits speed to 15 mph for realistic taxi speeds.
 >